Accounting & Financial Management

 Offered Either Fall or Spring; Lecture hours:3

 This course is open to all students from all colleges with no prerequisites.
-It follows a very practical approach to help students understand their finances and to feel confident making decisions about budgeting and taxes, saving and investing, managing debt and credit, and purchasing insurance (e.g., health, auto, disability, life).
+It follows a very practical approach to help students understand their finances and feel confident making decisions about budgeting, taxes, saving and investing, managing debt/credit and purchasing insurance (e.g., health, auto, disability, life).
+No accounting or finance majors.
+Not open to students who have taken ACFM 205.

 Offered Either Fall or Spring; Lecture hours:3